 top of page

-What to eat and where to eat: vegan Italy travel tips
+What to eat and where to eat: tips on vegan Italian travel

 Planning a trip to Italy, but feeling a little anxious about what to eat and where?
 Want to know the best towns to visit, and how to explain to the waiter that you don't eat cheese?!
 Keep reading, because I'm sharing all my vegan Italy travel tips and more.